top of page

 Misaligned teeth or shifting teeth, even after orthodontia

-Temperomandibular disorders (clenching, grinding)
+Temperomandibular disorders (clenching, grinding, jaw/facial pain)

-Tethered Oral Tissues
+What are Tethered Oral Tissues?

-We collaborate with the right professionals to create a comprehensive treatment plan.
+We also collaborate with the right professionals to create a comprehensive treatment plan.
 Should your child need a tongue tie/lip tie release, we work to provide effective pre- and post-operative care.

 Child-Eating-Oral-Motor.png